nschumac/nschumac/README.md

 ## I am a 21 year old student at 42
 - 👨🏼‍🎓 student at 42 in Heilbronn
 - 📍 living in Heilbronn, Germany
-- 📁 currently working on the core curriculum of 42

-## Interests

 ## Fourty-Two is the answer
 - 🌌 the Name of 42 is from the book hitchhikers through the galaxy